bel0v/eth-global-london/README.md

 - **Decentralized Data Ownership**: The data is uploaded to filecoin and ipfs with lighthouse.storage thus allowing the event organizers full ownership over monetization and distribution of the data.
 - **Gasless Experience**: We don't require users to send any transaction, except when the organizer has to transfer the reward tokens to the smart contract, thus enriching the user experience and retention to another level.

-## Future Implications

-Momentor not only revolutionizes the way event organizers interact with and understand their audience but also opens up new avenues for data utilization.
-Through AI simulations, clubs and venue owners can offer virtual reality previews of seat views, enhance security measures, and tailor events to match audience preferences more closely.

 ## How It Works

-Momentor integrates seamlessly with existing platforms, requiring minimal setup from both organizers and users.
+Momentor integrates seamlessly with EVM blockchains, requiring minimal setup from both organizers and users.
 Through a user-friendly interface, participants can upload their content, receive immediate feedback from AI analysis, and earn rewards for their contributions.
-On the backend, blockchain technology ensures the security and authenticity of data transactions, making Momentor a robust solution for the future of event management and fan engagement.
+On the backend, blockchain technology ensures the security and authenticity of data transactions, manages data communication with Filecoin services, making Momentor a robust solution for the future of event management and fan engagement.

+On the AI side, we use an image-to-text model to get captions out of the image uploaded by the user.
+Given the caption and the bounty description we compare the associated vector embeddings to accurately rate the given output.

 ## Architecture